kapouer/window-page/README.md

 Functions listening for a given stage are run serially.

 If a stage chain is already resolved, new listeners are just appended to it.
-So to append a listener at the end of the chain, just do:
+So to append a listener at the end of a chain, just do:
 `Page.patch(() => Page.patch(fn))`.

 Listeners are bound to `document.currentScript`: